Mvalentino92/Math_4_Glory/README.md

 **MagicSquares.java:** Prints 864 unique 4X4 magic squares.

+**MergeSort.java:** Executes MergeSort.
+Originally for int's, with an overloaded method for Strings to sort alphabetically.
+Wrote my own strcmp function to do so.

+**PE53_BigIntegerComparison.java:** Uses Project Euler question 53 to analyze the efficiency of the BigInteger Class.
+The problem demanded calculation of factorials up to 100.
+A way was found to avoid using BigInteger at first, but I was curious to see how much time I had actually saved by only using ints.
+The BigInteger method was slower, but not by much!
+20 milliseconds compared to 200.

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers. *(I now realize that I was converging on the square root of the number!)

 **PrintTriangleOfNumbers.java:** Prints a triangle of random numbers between 1-9.
 The triangle values are stored in a ragged array.
 Just some practice traversing ragged arrays, and "printing acrobatics".